Code-Institute-Submissions/CI_MS3/README.md

 takes to prepare the dish and how many servings it contains.
 The recipes also contain an image of the dish.

+** **

+## UX

+#### User stories
+**As a first time visitor:**

+* It's immediately clear to me what the purpose of the site is.
+* I can browse recipes uploaded by others.
+* I can look for recipes that best suit what I'm currently looking for by viewing them by category.
+* I can create an account.

+**As a returning visitor:**
+* I can log in.
+* I can upload my own recipes.
+* I can view recipes I have uploaded.
+* I can edit my own recipes.
+* I can delete my own recipes.

+** **

 ## Database Schema

-The project utilizes [MongoDB](https://www.mongodb.com) to create the database.
+The project utilizes [MongoDB](https://www.mongodb.com) for the creation of a database.
 The database 'cookbook' is structured into three collections:

 ![Database schema](https://github.com/ssruoh/CI_MS3/blob/master/static/images/db-schema.PNG)